abetusk/dev/projects/laser-spike/laser-spike.md

 When turning the arm inside out, take care to try not to damage the laser diodes.
-The should be moderately resilient (after all, that's one of the reasons they were designed) but it's best to still be as careful as possible.
+The laser diodes in their housings should be moderately resilient (after all, that's one of the reasons they were designed) but it's best to still be as careful as possible.

 When the underside has been accessed, place a center laser housing plate on